crate/crate/blackbox/docs/general/dql/selects.rst

 ``LIKE (ILIKE)``
 ================

-CrateDB supports the ``LIKE``, and its case insensitive variety ``ILIKE`` operators.
+CrateDB supports the ``LIKE``, and its case insensitive variety ``ILIKE``, operators.
 These operators can be used to query for rows where only part of a columns value should match something.
-The only difference is that in the case of ``ILIKE`` the matching is case insensitive.
+The only difference is that, in the case of ``ILIKE``, the matching is case insensitive.

 For example to get all locations where the name starts with 'Ar' the following queries can be used::